Nic30/hwtHls/doc/index.rst

 Readme File
 -----------

-Library for high-level synthesis for HWT framework.
+Library for automated translation of an algorithm to a hardware architecture (high-level synthesis, HLS).
+Written in C++/Python.

 .. toctree::